ChyKusuma/SPHINXChain/README.md

 #### Horizontal Shard

+In a blockchain network, a shard refers to a subset of the network responsible for processing a portion of the transactions.
+Horizontal sharding involves dividing the blockchain network into multiple shards, where each shard processes a specific set of transactions.
+This division enhances scalability by distributing the computational workload across different shards, allowing for parallel transaction processing.
+Each shard typically maintains its own set of validators or miners responsible for validating and adding new blocks to the shard.
+Sharding can significantly increase the transaction throughput and overall network capacity of a blockchain system.

 Horizontal sharding involves dividing a blockchain network into multiple shards, with each shard responsible for processing a subset of transactions.
 The `Chain` class includes functions to manage shards and perform transactions within them:

 - `createShard`: This function creates a new shard with the given name.
 It sets up a separate shard within the chain, allowing specific transactions to be processed independently.